sagieppel/Unsupervised-extraction-of-textures-and-PBR-materials-from-images/README.md

 # Unsupervised-extraction-of-textures-and-PBR-materials-from-images
-## Extract textures and PBR materials from random images using unsupervised statical approach
-## Generation Code for infinitexture: Unsupervised extraction of textures  and PBR materials from images
+Extract textures and PBR materials from random images using unsupervised statistical approach Generation Code for infinitexture: Unsupervised extraction of textures  and PBR materials from images

 This code used to generate the Vastexture repository available at: [1](https://sites.google.com/view/infinitexture/home), [2](https://zenodo.org/records/11555444)
 Details could be find at this document: [Learning Zero-Shot Material States Segmentation, by